 When it comes to driving, young drivers tend to have the worst reputation, and this means that getting a decent insurance quote can seem impossible.
 By agreeing to black box insurance, younger drivers can revel in the benefits of cheaper insurance whilst also improving their no claims discounts.

 This means that they can expect to find more affordable quotes once their telematics contract is over.
-If you’re a young driver in the market for used cars, get in contact with the experts at V12 Sports and Classics today!
+If you’re a young driver looking to buy a second hand car get in contact with the experts at V12 Sports and Classics today!